-When the stern drive is trimmed DOWN, the bow of the boat is being forced down.
+When the stern drive is trimmed DOWN, the bow of the boat is being forces down.
 If the trim is in the full DOWN position when accelerating from idle to plane, the boat will plane faster with less bow rise.
 Once on plane, the stern drive unit can be trimmed UP slightly.
 This will raise the bow of the boat slightly and increase speed.
 You will need to try small differences in the stern drive position to determine the trim position you prefer under various conditions.

-If you raise the stern drive up too far while you are on plane, you could cause a loss of speed and power due to condition called propeller "ventilation."
-If this happens, there will be a sudden increase in engine RPM and loss of speed.
-Do not let this condition exist.
-Immediately reduce your engine RPM and trim the outdrives DOWN slightly until engine slows down and you regain forward speed.
+If you raise the stern drive too far while you are on plane, you could cause a loss of speed and power due to a condition called "ventilation."
+If this happens, there will be a sudden increase in engine RPM and a loss of speed.
+Do not let this condition continue.
+Immediately reduce your engine RPM and trim the stern drive DOWN slightly until the engine slows down and you regain forward speed.